HTTP Client

 Building requests

-Section titled “Building requests”For simple calls, use the convenience methods:
+Section titled “Building requests”For simple calls, use the convenience methods.
+The convenience overloads that take a body accept a JSON String:

 httpClient.post( HttpClientRequest.request("/api/users", newUser) .header("Authorization", "Bearer " + token) .queryParam("notify", "true"), UserResponse.class)Reading responses